Campbell-Muscle-Lab/GelBox/docs/pages/tutorial/start_new_analysis/start_new_analysis.md

 Summary Excel file has multiple sheets.
 The first sheet is the Summary sheet, and here are the brief descriptions of each column:
 + (Optional) Sample: Sample identifier
 + (Optional) Lane: The lane number in which the sample was loaded
-+ box: The box number
++ Box: The box number
 + image_file: File path of the image
 + total_area: Area under the raw density trace
 + background_method: Implemented background correction method
++ background_css_fraction: The portion of the density profile used for cubic spline interpolation
++ background_css_smoothing: The smoothing parameter for the cubic spline
++ background_lin_fraction: The portion of the density profile used for linear interpolation
-+ background_size: The size of the structural element for correction
++ background_rb_size: The radius of the structural element
 + background_area: The Area under the baseline
 + band_left: Position of the upper left corner on the x-axis
 + band_top: Position of the upper left corner on the y-axis